-The aviation industry involves many roles besides the glamour job of piloting an aircraft.
-Many other routes can lead to a job in the aviation industry, including getting your hands dirty while working under the hood, wings and the flaps of an actual airplane.
+When you think about joining the aviation industry, you're probably picturing the job of piloting a plane.
+But there are actually many other routes you can take to succeed in the field—including getting your hands dirty while working under the hood, wings, and flaps of an actual airplane as an aircraft mechanic.

-As a matter of fact, if you've been around the airline industry, you may have seen some of these individuals at work and know how important their work is—especially to passengers and crew.
+As a matter of fact, if you've been around the airline industry, you may have seen some of these individuals at work and know how important their work is—especially to the passengers and crew.

-- Being paid like a professional – Let's start with salary.
-According to the Bureau of Labor Statistics (BLS), the median wage for aviation mechanic salary in 2004 was around $57,000.
-Even the lowest 10 percent in the field were paid about $35,000.
-The highest paid topped $85,000.
-These are impressive numbers for a hands-on career path.
+Let's start with salary.
+According to the Bureau of Labor Statistics (BLS), the median annual wage for aircraft and avionics equipment mechanics and technicians was close to $67,000 in 2020.
+Even the lowest 10% in the field were paid nearly $40,000, and the highest paid topped six figures.
+These are impressive numbers for a hands-on career path!

-- Solid growth projections – Aviation careers in general, including the airplane mechanic role, are increasing in regard to prospects and pay.
-In fact, the BLS reports that mechanics earning their certification as Airframe and Power Plant mechanics have the best job prospects.
+Aviation careers in general, including the airplane mechanic role, are increasing in both prospects and pay.
+In fact, the BLS reports that jobs for mechanics and technicians are expected to grow about 5% by 2029, faster than the average for all occupations.
+Mechanics who have training and a certification will have the best job prospects.

-- Specializations and focus – Creating career options for yourself in this field can be as simple as pursuing various licenses or specializations.
-Many aircraft mechanics take the general skills they've learned that fit most aircrafts and become specialists in certain areas of a plan.
-To become a specialized mechanic, you must earn higher qualifications in order to focus on the engine, hydraulic or electrical systems on a given aircraft.
+Creating career options for yourself in this field can be as simple as pursuing certain licenses or specializations.
+Many aircraft mechanics build on the general skills they've learned to service the most common aircrafts—this allows them to become specialists in particular areas of a plane.
+To become a specialized mechanic, you must earn higher qualifications in order to focus on the engine, hydraulic, or electrical systems on a given aircraft.

-- Regular maintenance – If you've ever seen an airplane engine or all the gauges in a cockpit, then you know airplanes are complicate machines.
-In order to continually function properly, airplane mechanics must carry out frequent maintenance, conduct repairs and lead inspections before a plane is ready to take off.
-This is mandated by the Federal Air Administration (FAA) and is good news for mechanics because it solidifies ongoing work.
+If you've ever seen an airplane engine, or even just the vast number of gauges in a cockpit, then you know that airplanes are complicated machines.
+In order to function properly, safely, and reliably, airplane mechanics must perform regular maintenance, conduct repairs, and lead inspections before a plane is ready to take off—as mandated by the Federal Air Administration (FAA).

-- Pursue certifications – By acquiring Airframe and Power plant (A&P) certifications, you can assure yourself of future work and take your career in different directions.
-An A&P mechanic carries out maintenance and alteration jobs on airplanes, which typically involves the engines, landing gear, brakes and air-conditioning system.
-Various certifications can authorize you to take on these different areas of the plane, which means you can shift your career to where the work is so you'll never be short on A&P mechanic jobs.
+By acquiring Airframe and Powerplant (A&P) certifications, you can increase your prospects of future work and take your career in different directions.
+An A&P mechanic carries out maintenance and alteration jobs on airplanes, which typically involves the engines, landing gear, brakes, and air-conditioning system.
+Additional certifications can authorize you to take on these different areas of the plane, which means you can shift your career to where the work is.

 Let it fly!

-This is your way into the aviation field that doesn't involving sitting in the cockpit or walking the aisles serving passengers.
-A career as an aircraft mechanic is a solid path with great prospects ahead for your burgeoning career.
-With your passion for flight and hands-on learning, you can achieve the necessary certifications and join the leading mechanics in the industry!
+Becoming an aircraft mechanic could be your way into the aviation field—without having to train for years to sit in the cockpit.
+A career as an aircraft mechanic can help you find great prospects for your burgeoning career ahead.
+With your passion for flight and state-of-the-industry hands-on learning, you can achieve the necessary certifications and join the leading mechanics in the industry!

 - - ADVERTISEMENT - -